paulkarpenko/us-code-ui/uscode/title-20-education/chapter-033-education-of-individuals-with-disabilities.md

   (A) provide teacher mentoring, team teaching, reduced class schedules and case loads, and intensive professional development;

-  (B) use standards or assessments for guiding beginning teachers that are consistent with challenging State student academic achievement and functional standards and with the requirements for professional development, as defined in [section 7801 of this title](./chapter-070-strengthening-and-improvement-of-elementary-and-secondary-schools.md#section-7801); and
+  (B) use standards or assessments for guiding beginning teachers that are consistent with challenging State academic achievement standards and with the requirements for professional development, as defined in [section 7801 of this title](./chapter-070-strengthening-and-improvement-of-elementary-and-secondary-schools.md#section-7801); and

   (C) encourage collaborative and consultative models of providing early intervention, special education, and related services.